 Instructors put textbooks, journal articles and media in the Library for student use.
 Most course reserve material can be checked out for 2 hours.
-Go to the Checkout Desk to get these materials.
+Go to the 2nd floor Help Zone to get these materials.

 Search the course reserves.